Your Practice. Your Way.

 • No employer-provided benefits; must secure independently

-• Responsible for compliance and regulatory requirements
+• Responsible for compliance and regulatory requirements (to the extent not covered by

 • Less structured support system